 You'll need to stay in isolation, away from other people, until you have recovered.

 We know it can be especially difficult for parents to explain what's happening in regards to coronavirus to their children.
-That's why we've produced this fact sheet for kids that you can download here.
+That's why the NHS has produced the video below to help.

 Alternatively, you can also download the fact sheet by clicking here.